KassemKallas/Backdoor-Attacks-in-DeepLearning/README.md

  > For a selected convolutional layer, the weights tensor W is flattened according by taking the average of the weights in the filter-dimension.
 The Watermark embedding is achieved by training the DNN with an additional loss term ensuring that the watermark bits can be correctly extracted from the weights tensor.
 They use a spreading matrix X as the watermark key based on which the watermark is injected into the weights.
 X is drawn from a Gaussian distribution with zero mean and unitary variance.
 Some tests are done on the robustness of the watermark to fine-tuning as well.

-> Category: white box, weights modification via loss function
+> Category: white box, weights modification via loss function, multi-bit, static watermark

 # Benign use of Backdoor attacks: Adversarial examples detection